 But we have noticed that Mountain Water, since it happens at origin and not in a far away facility, keeps most flavours intact.
 In addition to being an amazing way to take the caffeine out of the raw product, Osito sourced a high quality lot, meaning more flavours for you in this decaf.

-We also use this decaf for our Mindful Blend where it's paired with the same coffee from the same group (but the regular, caffeinated version) and you can find a lighter decaf offering in our Colombian Decaf!
+We also use this decaf for our halfcaf Mindful Blend, and you can find a lighter decaf offering with our new Pink Bourbon Decaf!

 We are officially in the golden age of decaf!
 As roasters, it's so easy to find a good decaf these days, and this one is exceptional.

 Sweet and balanced, most people usually won't notice it's not a full caffeine coffee.

 It's feels like dates and chocolate at first, and finishes like a baking spices and meringue pie.
 The hints of grapefruit acidity make everything come together nicely.

 Chemex & Batch Brew

 |3:45 min steep time